On the spectrum of two families of non-distance-regular graphs: Main Results

+\begin{lemma} Let $k$ be a positive integer with $k\geq 2$.
+Then, all the eigenvalues of the tridiagonal $(2k)\times(2k)$ matrix

-are the integers $\lambda_i=\pm(k-i)$ for $0\leq i\leq k-1$. \begin{proof} By Theorem 5, and Remark 1, we know that the bipartite double graph of the Odd graph $O_k$ is a distance regular graph, such that the valency of each vertex is $k$, with diameter $2k-1$, and whose intersection array is
+are the integers $\lambda_i=\pm(k-i)$ for $0\leq i\leq k-1$. \end{lemma} \begin{proof} Based on (\cite{paper3} Page 201), the bipartite double graph $2.O_k$ of the Odd graph $O_k$ is a distance regular graph, such that the valency of each vertex is $k$, with diameter $2k-1$, and whose intersection array is